-With respect to credit risk from the financial assets of the Group, which are composed of cash and cash equivalents, restricted cash, accounts receivable, security deposits, other deposits and receivables, amount due from a shareholder, amount due from an intermediate holding company, amount due from immediate holding company and amount due from an affiliated company, the exposure of the Group to credit risk arises from the default of bank where the Group's cash and cash equivalents and restricted cash were deposited, the default of the counterparty of which the accounts receivable, security deposits and other deposits and receivables were held and the default of repayment from a shareholder, an intermediate holding company, immediate holding company and an affiliated company, with a maximum exposure equal to the carrying amount of these instruments.
+With respect to credit risk from the financial assets of the Group, which are composed of cash and cash equivalents, restricted cash, accounts receivable, security deposits, other deposits and receivables, amount due from a shareholder, amount due from an affiliated company, the exposure of the Group to credit risk arises from the default of bank where the Group's cash and cash equivalents and restricted cash were deposited, the default of the counterparty of which the accounts receivable, security deposits and other deposits and receivables were held and the default of repayment from a shareholder, an intermediate holding company, immediate holding company, immediate holding company, immediate holding company and an affiliated company and an affiliated company, with a maximum exposure equal to the carrying amount of these instruments.
 As described in Note 2, the Group has a concentration of credit risk with casino customers.
 The Group believes that the concentration of its credit risk in casino receivables is mitigated substantially by its credit evaluation process, credit policies, credit control and collection procedures, and also believes that no significant credit risk is inherent in the Group's accounts receivable not provided with allowance for doubtful debts as at December 31, 2017 and 2016.
 Other than casino receivables, there are no other concentrations of credit risk.